 Group music-making nurtures social skills in people of all ages.
 Teenagers in extended music classes enjoy enhanced social lives.
 Four-year-olds display “cooperative and helpful behavior.”
 Even babies respond to music: In one 2014 study, 14-month-old infants who bounced to music in synchrony with researchers later helped them pick up objects dropped to the floor.
 The authors conclude: “Interpersonal motor synchrony might be one key component of musical engagement that encourages social bonds among group members, and suggest that this motor synchrony to music may promote the very early development of altruistic behavior.”

 All such research, so far, points to clear ties between music and wellness, and it confirms the impression it leaves on the brain.
+(For a clever summary of more 200 studies on the myriad benefits of music, see this roundup on starsandcatz.com.)
 But the neurological dimensions of that impression — and, again, the whys behind them — include many unknowns.
 Illuminating and analyzing music’s benefits requires a gradual and meticulous analysis of exactly how it affects us, and precisely what goes on.

 “The science is slow,” wrote neuroscientist Thibault Chabin, responding via email to questions on a recent French study that tracked the pleasure response of musical chills with EEGs, “and we need to understand mechanisms brick by brick.”